LEPA4/Unforgotten-Things/Religion/Chaos - Sektnan/Chaos - Sektnan.md

   - religion
 ---
 ## Introduction
-Chaos (known as Sektnan) is split into four subsets, commonly referred to as the personalities of Chaos by the [[Ardians|Ardian]] religious figures.
+Chaos (known as Sektnan) is split into four subsets, commonly referred to as the personalities of Chaos.
 These four personalities are:
 1. [[Iinan]] | Creative
 2. [[Aanan]] | Lawful